Glendora, California: Freeways and highways

 Glendora lies at the intersection of two major freeways, the 210 and the 57, in what was formerly known as the Glendora Curve.
 These two freeways conveniently connect the city with the rest of the Southern California region.
 Historic U.S. Route 66 also traverses the city from east to west and it is an important corridor for businesses.
 Other major roads and highways include Foothill Boulevard, Grand Avenue, Arrow Highway, and Lone Hill Avenue.

 Airports

 There are no airports within the city limits.
 Glendora is within forty-five miles from all major area airports including Los Angeles International Airport (LAX), Hollywood Burbank Airport (BUR), Ontario International Airport (ONT), Long Beach Airport (LGB), and John Wayne Airport (SNA) in Orange County.

 Economy

 The National Hot Rod Association and Armstrong Garden Centers are based in Glendora.

 Top employers

 According to the city's 2018 Comprehensive Annual Financial Report, the top employers in the city are:

 Media

+Glendora is served by media in Los Angeles, the second-largest market in the U.S., including its TV and radio stations.

+Glendora falls largely within the Los Angeles Studio Zone, also known as the "Thirty Mile Zone" or "TMZ," an area extending 30 miles outward from the intersection of Beverly and La Cienega Boulevards, near the Beverly Center.
+First established by film industry labor unions and Hollywood studios in the 1930s, the zone defines shoots within this radius as "local," allowing productions to save significantly by avoiding extra costs for crew transportation, overnight lodging, and per diem allowances that would be required if filming outside this boundary.
+Notable productions filmed in Glendora include MTV's Faking It, and the film The Circle (2017) starring Tom Hanks and Emma Watson.